 - Continue cooking and stirring and adding stock until the rice is soft but firm.

-- Add the mushroom base to the rice mixture.
-Stir in the Parmesan, remaining 2 tablespoons butter, and the mascarpone.
+- Add the mushroom mixture to the rice.
+Stir in the parmesan, remaining 2 tablespoons butter, and the mascarpone.

 - Season to taste with salt and pepper.